 A South Sea pearl necklace may cost much more than €100.000 ($113.100) and a high-quality freshwater pearl necklace is about a few thousand euros.

 When you take care of your string they can last a lifetime and a bit longer (60-100 years).
 Keep your string in a soft cloth, keep them away from dust, and check the string regularly.

 Which lady should have pearls in her jewel box?

 That is a very simple question: every lady from 18-118 years old should have a pearl necklace or earrings or bracelet.
 There are some stories that a bride should not wear a strand of pearls because they represent tears.
 So happy, this is only a story, because what is more beautiful than a bride with a white wedding dress and a delicate pearl necklace with matching earrings?

 As always there are one but… or maybe two things you should know about wearing these beauties.
 First, you have to consider your features.
 So don’t wear a tiny one-strand pearl necklace when you are tall or wide-figured, but do when you are small.
 For detailed advice, pls have a look at the other blogs from FlorenceJewelshop.
 Second, a pearl is delicate and the shine can vanish.
 So put your jewelry on when you don’t wear them with a soft cloth and don’t use perfume or hairspray after you have put your necklace or earrings on.

 - You can organize an exclusive dinner party as Cleopatra did, crush a pearl in your wine and impress or

-- Choosing high-quality natural copy for your piece of jewelry and
+- Choosing a high-quality natural copy for your piece of jewelry and

 - Keep your dress simple so that the pearls look more beautiful on you.